bpugh/bpugh.github.com/source/_posts/2016-06-17-npm-proxy-wrapper.md

 `npm install --proxy http://user_name:password@proxy.company.com:8080`

 Typing that every time will get old fast.
-Again you can use `npm config set` but the security conscience will probably feel a bit uneasy having your credentials sitting in plain text in a file on disk especially if, like most corporate environments, the proxy uses your active directory credentials.
+Again you can use `npm config set` but the security conscious will probably feel a bit uneasy having your credentials sitting in plain text in a file on disk especially if, like most corporate environments, the proxy uses your active directory credentials.

 To ease the pain I created a powershell wrapper function around npm to prompt for your proxy password: